Categoricity of modular and Shimura curves: Categoricity

 \begin{proof}{\bf(Theorem \ref{OI})} We suppose that $\Th^{\infty}_{\textsf{SF}}({\bf p})$ is $\aleph_1$-categorical.
 By Proposition \ref{numoftypes}, if

-is not of finite index, then the set of complete $m$-types realised in models of $\Th^{\infty}_{\textsf{SF}}({\bf p})$ is uncountable.
-However, by Keisler's theorem this is impossible.
+is not of finite index, then the set of complete $m$-types realised over the empty set in models of $\Th^{\infty}_{\textsf{SF}}({\bf p})$ is at least uncountable.
+However, by Keisler's theorem this is a contradiction.
 Therefore, the index is finite. \end{proof}